bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## a persistent volume is required

 - the directory structure of _/opt/otobo_ is a bit intertwined
-- OTOBO packages are installed into the same directories as core OTOBO
+- OTOBO packages are installed into _/opt/otobo_
-- even worse, packages may overwrite files in core OTOBO
+- even worse: files may be overwritten
-- cache files are also written in _/opt/otobo_
+- cache files are also written into the same dir structure
 - solved by using a [Docker volume](https://github.com/RotherOSS/otobo-docker/blob/rel-10_0/docker-compose/otobo-base.yml#L61)
+- core files are copied from _/opt/otobo_install/otobo_next_